peter-rong/variational_pruning-napari-plugin/README.md

 ```

 ## Reference
-This plugin is an extended work from the skeleton-plugin at: https://github.com/teeli8/skeleton_plugin
+This plugin is an extended work from the napari plugin at: https://github.com/teeli8/skeleton_plugin